epsy/clize/docs/dispatching.rst

 :ref:`run a single function <basics>`.
 Sometimes your program will need to perform diffferent related actions that involve different parameters.
 For instance, `git <http://git-scm.com/>`_ offers all kinds of commands related to managing a versionned code repository under the ``git`` command.
-Your program could have a few auxiliary functions, like verifying the format of a config file, or simply displaying the program's version.
+Alternatively, your program could have one main function and a few auxiliary ones, for instance for verifying the format of a config file, or simply for displaying the program's version.

 .. _alternate commands: